Find Affordable College Courses

 Read full report on Foreign Languages & Linguistics at Georgia Southern University

-Out of the 28 schools in Georgia that were part of this year’s ranking, Valdosta State University landed the # 5 spot on the list.
-Located in the city of Valdosta, VSU is a public school with a fairly large student population.
+A rank of #5 on this year’s list means Valdosta State University is a great place for foreign languages and linguistics students working on their bachelor’s degree.
+Located in the small city of Valdosta, VSU is a public college with a fairly large student population.

 Of the 34 students majoring in foreign languages and linguistics at VSU, 9% are male and 91% are female.